US STOCKS-Wall Street buys the dip as investors bet on stimulus

 “I don’t think (monetary policy) solves the problem ...
 This particular one is both supply and demand, it will help but it won’t fix the problem.”

-Surgical mask maker Alpha Pro Tech Ltd tumbled 23% but remains up 360% year-to-date.
+Surgical mask maker Alpha Pro Tech Ltd tumbled 17% but remains up over 350% year-to-date.

-Advancing issues outnumbered declining ones on the NYSE by a 3.12-to-1 ratio; on Nasdaq, a 2.08-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.59-to-1 ratio; on Nasdaq, a 1.73-to-1 ratio favored advancers.

-The S&P 500 posted no new 52-week highs and 17 new lows; the Nasdaq Composite recorded 23 new highs and 121 new lows.
-(Additional reporting by Ambar Warrick and Sanjana Shivdas in Bengaluru Editing by Nick Zieminski)
+The S&P 500 posted no new 52-week highs and 18 new lows; the Nasdaq Composite recorded 23 new highs and 136 new lows.
+(Additional reporting by Ambar Warrick and Sanjana Shivdas in Bengaluru Editing by Nick Zieminski and Chizu Nomiyama)